Dog Mental Illness Symptoms: Your Complete 2026 Guide

 The challenge:

-General anxiety can be harder to pinpoint because there isn’t always an obvious trigger.
-It’s more like a constant low-level stress that flares up unpredictably.
+General anxiety can be harder to pinpoint because there isn't always an obvious trigger like "thunder" or "leaving the house."
+It's more like a constant low-level stress that flares up unpredictably.

 Canine Depression: Yes, Dogs Can Get the Blues

-Dogs absolutely can experience depression-like symptoms, often triggered by major life changes, loss of a companion, or chronic stress.
+Dogs absolutely can experience depression-like symptoms.
+This is often triggered by major life changes, loss of a companion (human or animal), or chronic stress.

 What it looks like: